 After five days of treatment, noticeable clinical improvement was observed.
 The cat showed better appetite, increased alertness, and restoration of normal urination.
 Following stabilization, the urinary catheter was removed.
 Biochemical evaluation performed on the fifth day demonstrated a decrease in serum creatinine levels, indicating improvement in azotemia, although serum phosphorus remained elevated, warranting continued use of phosphate-binding therapy.

 Follow-up ultrasonography revealed decreased bladder distension, while renal imaging continued to show multiple bilateral cortical cysts consistent with PKD.
-The renal resistive index was measured at approximately 0.7, which falls within the higher end of the normal range and suggested that renal perfusion was not acutely compromised.
+The renal resistive index was measured at approximately 0.7, which falls within the higher end of the normal range and suggests that renal perfusion was not acutely compromised.
 Aerobic urine culture did not yield bacterial growth after 72 hours of incubation; however, oral antibiotic therapy was maintained as a preventive measure.

 By the tenth day of treatment, the cat showed continued clinical recovery, accompanied by marked decreases in both serum creatinine and phosphorus concentrations.
 Nevertheless, hematological evaluation still revealed leukocytosis with neutrophilia (Table 1), which was suggestive of persistent subclinical inflammation or a possible secondary infection.
 In view of this finding, enrofloxacin tablet was administered at a dosage of 5 mg/kg for five days, despite the negative culture results, considering the possibility of anaerobic or intracellular pathogens and the limited sensitivity associated with routine culture techniques.
 Additionally, prazosin at a dose of 1 mg twice daily was prescribed to relieve any remaining lower urinary tract obstruction by facilitating relaxation of the urethral smooth musculature.
 To provide continued renal support and assist in phosphate control, syrup Pronefra® was also introduced at 1 mL once daily.